 ADHD is a long-term condition.
 ADHD may lead to:

 - Not doing well in school

 - Trouble with the law

-One third to one half of children with ADHD continue to have symptoms of inattention or hyperactivity-impulsivity as adults.
-Adults with ADHD are often able to control behavior and mask difficulties.
+One third to one half of children with ADHD have symptoms of inattention or hyperactivity-impulsivity as adults.
+Adults with ADHD are often able to control behavior and mask problems.